kylelangille/windows-xp-v1/README.md

 - Develop a more robust "style guide" so I'm not thoughtlessly just slapping in random rem values until components look "somewhat okay"

-- Make the start button close when clicking outside of it (except taskbar)

 - Add more "functioning" desktop icons

+- Add more "functioning" items in the start menu

 I'm sure that I'll be working on this project for quite some time, so this to-do list as well as the project itself will be a long time in the making.
 Lots of little green squares incoming (hopefully! :D).